gurditsingh/hydeout/_posts/test.md

 ## Spark Memory Management

- - Spark is an in-memory processing engine spark takes data in memory and process it.
+ - Spark is an in-memory processing engine spark takes data in-memory and process it.
+ - Allocation and usage of the memory plays a vital role in your spark application. suppose you write a good spark application but you haven't provide aand